-The optimization problem as in Eq.
-(25) is parametrized by D/σ^3 and β besides the distribution $p(\sigma)$.
-We discussed above how these parameters determine the shape of the ih-RIDME kernel $K(\sigma t; T{\rm mix})$.
-D/σ^3 regulates the dependence of the RIDME decay on mixing time and β determines the approximate shape of the F-factor.
+The optimization problem, as in Eq.
+(25), is parameterized by D/σ^3 and β besides the distribution $p(\sigma)$.
+Above, we discussed how these parameters determine the shape of the ih-RIDME kernel $K(\sigma t; T{\text{mix}})$: D/σ^3 regulates the dependence of the RIDME decay on mixing time and β determines the approximate shape of the F factor.
 These parameters are sensitive to the properties of an inhomogeneous proton distribution and, therefore, should be optimized for each dataset.

 We performed a relaxed scan of D/σ^3 and β of a simulated dataset.
-For each combination of D/σ^3 and β the pre-generated dataset was fitted with a model-free distribution with the same number of optimization steps.
-The analysis of the resulting 2D rmsd-plot (Figure 6(top left and bottom left)) shows that D/σ^3 can be determined rather certainly, i.e. the 1D-section through the optimal point demonstrates high curvature at the minimum.
-It turns out that incorrect values of D/σ^3 have characteristic manifestations in the time-domain fits (Figure 6(top right)).
+For each combination of D/σ^3 and β , the pre-generated dataset was fitted with a model-free distribution with the same number of optimization steps.
+The analysis of the resulting 2D root-mean-square deviation (RMSD) plot (Fig. 6a and b) shows that D/σ^3 can be determined rather certainly (i.e. the 1D section through the optimal point demonstrates high curvature at the minimum).
+It turns out that incorrect values of D/σ^3 have characteristic manifestations in the time-domain fits (Fig. 6c).
 At lower values, the fit outputs an "extended" fork.
-Oppositely, with the overestimated D/σ^3 , the typical "shrunk" fork is found in the time domain.
+Conversely, with the overestimated D/σ^3 , the typical "shrunk" fork is found in the time domain.

 In contrast, parameter β is characterized by larger uncertainties due to the trace division step.
-For a homogeneous system, i.e. for $p(\sigma) = \delta(\sigma - \sigma_0)$ for some σ_0 , the F-factor cancels exactly making β strictly unidentifiable from the reference-divided data.
-Broad distributions $p(\sigma)$ lead to a weak dependence of the computed reference-divided dataset on β as in Figure 6b (green line).
-For water/glycerol glass in Ref.
-Kuzin et al. (2022) we found $\beta \approx 0.13$, which can be used as an initial guess in the data analysis.
+For a homogeneous system, i.e. for $p(\sigma) = \delta(\sigma - \sigma_0)$ for some σ_0 , the F factor cancels exactly, making β strictly unidentifiable from the reference-divided data.
+Broad distributions $p(\sigma)$ lead to a weak dependence of the computed reference-divided dataset on β , as in Fig. 6b (green line).
+For water-glycerol glass in Kuzin et al. (2022), we found $\beta \approx 0.13$, which can be used as an initial guess in the data analysis.

-4.4 Test on the model compound 1
+4.4 Test on model compound 1

-405 4.4.1 ih-RIDME study
+4.4.1 The ih-RIDME study

-We demonstrate the applicability of the above principles on a model compound 1.
-It contains the same nitroxide unit as the widely used spin label MTSL.
-This molecule is also characterized by an anisotropic distribution of protons with respect to the electron spin as will be the case in MTSL-labeled proteins.
-The chemical structure of the compound 1 is shown in Figure 7a.
+We demonstrate the applicability of the above principles on model compound 1.
+This compound contains the same nitroxide unit as the widely used methanethiosulfonate spin label (MTSL).
+This molecule is also characterized by an anisotropic distribution of protons with respect to the electron spin, as is the case in MTSL-labelled proteins.
+The chemical structure of compound 1 is shown in Fig. 7a.
 It contains a shape-persistent linear backbone of conjugated benzene rings and ethynylene units.
-To this backbone are attached
+Seven polyethylene glycol (PEG) chains are attached to this backbone.
+These chains are conformationally highly flexible, due to essentially unhindered rotations around C-C and C-O bonds, and show no order.
+The two ethynylene units allow unconstrained dihedral angles between the planes of the benzene rings such that the radical consists of three sections that can freely rotate with